EliseTourrette/publications/ThorpeEtAl2021/experimental/TREEMIX/README.md

 consider the whole core genome (coding and non coding sequence)
 however, need the snps to be biallelic

+The scripts plink2treemix.py, vcf2treemix, plotting_funcs.R have been downloaded from https://speciationgenomics.github.io/Treemix/

 REQUIREMENTS
 Treemix v1.12